brown-csci-1380-spring-21/lab2/README.md

 ### Task

-Create a gRPC server and client that successfully communicate with each other
+Create a gRPC server and client that successfully communicate with each other.
+[Handout is here](https://drive.google.com/file/d/1M4CzjHlmcZCBii1xT-ctzFDl2WG6yoYK/view?usp=sharing).

 ### Goals